 Familiarize students with different kinds of poems

 Poetry can range from simple and fun to complicated and abstract, which may be one reason it is daunting for many teachers and students alike.
 Start by choosing simple poems that aren't too abstract or complex — you'll get to Shakespeare eventually!
 Depending on the English level of the students, there are a variety of ways to start bringing poetry in the classroom.
+You can find many examples of poetry collections and novels in verse on our National Poetry Month resource page.

 - Talk about the differences between stories and poems.
 Provide students with a copy of a short story they've already read and a short poem.
 Ask them to work in groups and make a list of the differences between the two pieces, noting characteristics such as length or style.
 Have students share those differences with the class.